chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.3 Interpreter Pattern

-> Interpreter Pattern：Define the grammar of a language and build an interpreter to interpret sentences in that language, where "language" means code that uses a specified format and syntax.
+> Interpreter Pattern: Define the grammar of a language and build an interpreter to interpret sentences in that language, where "language" means code that uses a specified format and syntax.
 The interpreter pattern is a kind of behavior pattern.

 ![](../../assets/article/designPattern/解释器.jpg)